 - With management team, plans and implements support service programming and program improvements; develops program policies and procedures.

-Accountable for assuring that funding and funder requirements are met with respect to use of funds, staffing and program deliverables for each program as well as for the program group as a whole.
+- Accountable for meeting funding and funder requirements with respect to use of funds, staffing and program deliverables for each program as well as for the program group as a whole.

-- Participates in budget planning, tracks expenses evaluates costs, and considers ways to implement cost-effective operations.
+- Participates in budget planning, tracks expense, evaluates costs, and considers ways to implement cost-effective operations.

 - Ensures program sites are clean, safe, and properly maintained; ensures program building(s) are in compliance with building and fire codes.

 - Develops and maintains inter-agency and community relationships; represents VOALA with funders and community leaders.

 - Plans, develops, and maintains collaborations with social service, medical, re-entry, mental health providers and any other community partnerships.